 As for Organizational Excellence, our focus has been on the Chapter Management Program (CMP).
 Last year, one Steel Valley chapter achieved Chapter of Excellence, two additional chapters achieved the Accredited level, and the remaining three did not achieve any level.
 In the twelve-year history of CMP (omitting 2020, as the program was cancelled due to COVID), Steel Valley chapters have achieved Accredited Chapter or higher just 47% of the time, and chapters have achieved Chapter of Excellence just 14% of the time.
 This year, however, all six chapters are determined to achieve the highest level or recognition, and all are on track to hit this goal.
-Our first goal was for every chapter to complete at least 50% of the requirements for Chapter of Excellence (both by the end of the semester).
+Our first goal was for every chapter to complete at least 50% of the requirements for the Accredited Chapter tier, and the second goal was for every chapter to complete 50% of the requirements for Chapter of Excellence (both by the end of the semester).
 I'm happy to report that as I'm writing this report (on December 8) all six chapter have met (or in many cases, exceeded) that goal.